 Why I'm Passionate about what I do

-I will never forget the day I first went to look at our "dream home", accompanied by "our" real estate agent, who was also the listing agent.
-It was a picture perfect autumn afternoon, clear and sunny and the tree leaves were a blaze of color the 2400sf multi-level contemporary 3-bedroom house sat dramatically up on a rock ledge and looked down through the woods onto a lake.
+I will never forget when I first went to look at our "dream home", accompanied by "our" real estate agent, who was also the listing agent (that should have sent up a red flag).
+It was a picture perfect autumn afternoon, clear and sunny and the tree leaves were a blaze of color.
+The 2400sf multi-level contemporary 3-bedroom house sat dramatically up on a rock ledge and looked down through the woods onto a lake.
 It was a beautiful 3-acre lot of majestic oak trees and huge rock outcroppings.
 The sun was streaming in through the plate glass window wall and the owner was baking brownies in the kitchen, so the house smelled delicious.
 The house looked beautiful and I loved the land (location, location, location).

 It was time to do our due diligence.
-I wanted a structural home inspection.
-My wife's uncle was an engineer and graciously volunteered to inspect the house for free saying he knew what to look for.
+I wanted a Structural Home Inspection.
+My wife's uncle was an engineer and volunteered to inspect the house for free saying he knew what to look for.
 He spent 45 minutes looking at it and said everything was fine.

 I am jumping ahead to a few days after the closing.
 We packed up all of our belongings into a rented U-haul and drove to our new dream home.
 I finally started taking a really good look at the house and what is my second most favorite "man area" next to the garage -- the basement.
 I went in and closed the basement door, something I had not done from the inside of the basement.
 There, on the back of the door, were huge scratch marks that must have been made by a large animal.
 Kujo?
 I continued to look around and in a small dark corner under the stairs; I found an area that had obviously been used for a long time as a kitty litter box -- without the box.
 It was disgusting.
 I found out subsequently from a neighbor that the former owners did have pets, a Great Dane and cats.
 I also found out that the couple was getting a divorce, so that may explain why when we were looking at the house there were no pets -- and no husband.
 Someone had custody of them -- I mean the pets.
 Needless to say, I was plagued by allergies all that winter, especially when I went into my second most favorite "man area".

-Now let's fast forward to late winter when the snow is on the ground and the ice is starting to thaw.
+Now let's fast forward to late winter when the snow is on the ground and the ice is starting to melt.
 I was down in the basement one day and noticed some wet spots.
 Those wet spots got wetter as the winter thaw progressed and finally there was a stream running through my basement.
 It was a mess and cost thousands of dollars to mitigate with an elaborate foundation drainage system and foundation sealing.
-I realize that we cannot be protected from every single defect in a house, but if I had contracted a licensed structural inspector instead of my wife's uncle, I would surely have been made aware of pre-existing problems like moisture in the basement, etc. Remember my other favorite location -- the garage; well, the pipes froze that winter.
+I realize that we cannot be protected from every single defect in a house, but if I had contracted with a licensed structural inspector instead of my wife's uncle, I would surely have been made aware of pre-existing problems like moisture in the basement, etc. Remember my other favorite location -- the garage; well, the pipes froze that winter.
 My inspector would also have found the plumbing defects and related structural deficiencies.
-If I had hired an exclusive buyer agent, instead of thinking the listing agent would take care of us (she took care of us all right), I would have had a better chance at learning more details.
+If I had hired an Exclusive Buyer Agent, instead of thinking the listing agent would take care of us (she took care of us all right), I would have had a better chance at learning more details.
 I also think we would have paid less for the house.
+However, back then there was no such thing as an Exclusive Buyer Agent.
 This is one reason why I am so passionate about what I do, and I promise you I will do my utmost to ensure that you are informed and knowledgeable about the property you spend your hard earned money on.

 Back to top.